 Is It Time To Hop To The Next Train?

 A person joins a company for various reasons.
 Even if you don’t like your boss, you might have fallen for free beers and entertainment.
 If that’s the case, this blog post is not for you.
 But if you are of the A-type personality with a clear goal of reaching the top, hop!
 Read my You Quit Your Job Because of These Reasons.

 Update Your CV As A Pro

 Update your CV regularly.
-If you have focus on learning your job and have volunteered consistently, you will find that you have lots to write on your resume.
+If you have focused on learning your job and have volunteered consistently, you will find that you have lots to write on your resume.
 Focus on measurable achievements.
-This is the time when you should take out your past projects’ kpis.
+This is the time when you should take out your past projects’ KPIs.
 For example, if you had a budget of $100 K for a project but your team managed to complete it with $80K, then put this in your cv as ” Achieve savings of 20% for A project.”

 Now It’s Time To Take An MBA

 An MBA is best taken after you have sufficient years of working experience.
 Good schools that offer MBAs will normally take in only individuals with at least 3 years of working experience.
 Your work experience will inject value in every subject that comes your way.
 For instance, when you are in sales, a few subjects on Finance, Marketing and Strategy will infuse into you the context of your company’s direction.